Found 204 activities

 At Welsh Harp Open Space (Barnet)

-Join our new volunteer group at Welsh Harp!
-We will be doing a range of conservation tasks to maintain and improve the biodiversity around the reservoir.
+Join our volunteer group at Welsh Harp!
+We will spend the morning doing practical conservation tasks to maintain and improve the biodiversity around the reservoir.
+Then in the afternoon we will do wildlife surveys.

-Wednesday 4th February 2026
+Wednesday 1st July 2026

 About 41.2 miles away from your postcode